AtharvaParikh/LowCode-NoCode-Projects/Crypto-Dashboard/Readme.md

 - ### [Twilio API](https://www.twilio.com/)

 ### If you have any additional ideas do reach out, I would love to discuss 🙌🏻
-### [Download and Import the json file](https://github.com/AtharvaParikh/LowCode-NoCode-Projects/blob/main/Crypto-Dashboard/Crypto%20Dashboard.json) if you want to edit this application at your end
+### [Download and Import the json file](https://github.com/AtharvaParikh/LowCode-NoCode-Projects/blob/main/Crypto-Dashboard/Crypto%20Dashboard.json) if you want to edit this application in your retool account

 ## Resource:
 [<img src="https://upload.wikimedia.org/wikipedia/commons/3/39/FreeCodeCamp_logo.png" width="200"/>](https://www.youtube.com/watch?v=skq7E2xS1Bo)